belibug/Mold/docs/DesignDecisions.md

 In essence, MOLD's primary function is to gather user responses to a set of questions.
 The subsequent actions taken with these responses are entirely up to the user.
 Advanced logic and custom functionalities can be implemented within the MOLD_SCRIPT.ps1 script, which is invoked as part of the Invoke-Mold command.
 This approach provides users with a high degree of flexibility and customization.

+## PowerShell Core only

+Despite my best efforts, ensuring compatibility with older versions has proven to be impractical.
+Prioritizing simplicity in the project code is essential to avoid excessive if/else logic, which can introduce bugs and complicate maintenance.
+Unfortunately, my attempts to achieve compatibility with PowerShell 5.1 have negatively impacted the experience in PowerShell 7.
+Key compatibility issues include:

+1. The absence of the `-AsHashtable` switch in the `ConvertFrom-Json` command.
+I prefer to work with hashtables due to their efficiency and did not want to rely on external libraries to support this functionality.
+2. Although I developed a function to convert nested `PSObject` instances to hashtables, it failed to preserve the order, thereby disrupting the sequence of questions, which is crucial to maintain.
+3. The lack of the `Test-Json` command is a significant limitation.
+Parsing and validating JSON against a schema is beyond the scope of this module.

 ## Constraints and Mitigation Strategies

 ### Identifying Text Files